Grizzly Creek Fire: Closures and evacuations

 The Grizzly Creek Fire caused a section of I-70 between Glenwood Springs and Gypsum in Glenwood Canyon to be closed on August 10, 2020.
 It was reopened by CDOT the morning of August 24, 2020.
 Local roads were also closed in the area, including Highway 82 which passes over Independence Pass.

-The communities of No Name, Lookout Mountain and Coulter Creek were evacuated and the Glenwood Springs Community Center served as an evacuation point.
+The communities of No Name, Lookout Mountain (Glenwood Springs) and Coulter Creek were evacuated and the Glenwood Springs Community Center served as an evacuation point.
 Portions of White River National Forest were also closed, including Glenwood Canyon.

 A Union Pacific Railroad passenger and freight line was closed in the area after debris falling caused a rock pile to form on the tracks.
 Train travel resumed by August 22.

 Nearly a year later, the I-70 in Glenwood Canyon was closed again, due to debris flows from the fire damage.

 Economic

-The closures and evacuations resulted in cancelations on hotel and resort rooms by visitors in Glenwood Springs, exasperating economic challenges from the COVID-19 pandemic.
+The closures and evacuations resulted in cancelations on hotel and resort rooms by visitors in Glenwood Springs, exacerbating economic challenges from the COVID-19 pandemic.
 Due to the closure of Interstate 70 and other roads, local businesses were unable to keep groceries, pet food and other items in stock, resulting in empty shelves.
 There were also fuel shortages in the area.